Archibald Primrose, 5th Earl of Rosebery: Death and burial

 Durdans, Woodcote End, Epsom, Surrey, England was the place of Rosebery's demise in 1929, shown in 2011.
 Its gardens are smaller than when engraved by John Hassell in 1816.

-The last year of the war was clouded by two personal tragedies: his son Neil's death in Palestine in November 1917 and Rosebery's own stroke a few days before the armistice.
+The last year of the First World War was clouded by two personal tragedies: his son Neil's death in Palestine in November 1917 and Rosebery's own stroke a few days before the armistice.
 He regained his mental powers, but his movement, hearing, and sight remained impaired for the rest of his life.
 His sister Constance described his last years as a "life of weariness, of total inactivity, and at the last of almost blindness".
 John Buchan remembered him in his last month of life, "crushed by bodily weakness" and "sunk in sad and silent meditations".

-Rosebery died at his Epsom, Surrey home of The Durdans on 21 May 1929, to the accompaniment, as he had requested, of a gramophone recording of the "Eton Boating Song".
-Survived by three of his four children, he was buried in the small church at Dalmeny.
-By the time of his death, he was the last Victorian-era British Prime Minister alive.
+Rosebery died in Epsom, Surrey on 21 May 1929.

 Sporting interests

-Horse racing

-As a result of his marriage to Hannah de Rothschild, Rosebery acquired the Mentmore Towers estate and Mentmore stud near Leighton Buzzard which had been built by Mayer Amschel de Rothschild.
-Rosebery built another stable and stud near Mentmore Towers at Crafton, Buckinghamshire, called Crafton Stud.

-Rosebery won several of the five English Classic Races.
-His most famous horses were Ladas who won the 1894 Derby, Sir Visto who won it in 1895 (Rosebery was Prime Minister on both occasions), and Cicero in 1905.

-Football

-Rosebery became the first president of the London Scottish Rugby Football Club in 1878, also developed a keen interest in association football and was an early patron of the sport in Scotland.
-In 1882 he donated a trophy, the Rosebery Charity Cup, to be competed for by clubs under the jurisdiction of the East of Scotland Football Association.
-The competition lasted over sixty years and raised thousands of pounds for charities in the Edinburgh area.

-Rosebery also became Honorary President of the national Scottish Football Association, with the representative Scotland national team and Honorary President of Heart of Midlothian.
+Rosebery became Honorary President of the national Scottish Football Association, with the representative Scotland national team and Honorary President of Heart of Midlothian.
 The national team occasionally forsook their traditional dark blue shirts for his traditional racing colours of primrose and pink.
 This occurred nine times during Rosebery's lifetime, most notably for the 1900 British Home Championship match against England, which the Scots won 4–1.
-These colours were used for the away kit of the Scotland national team in 2014 and were Heart of Midlothian's away colours for season 2016/17.
+These colours were used for the away kit of the Scotland national team in 2014.

 Literary interests

 He was a keen collector of fine books and amassed an excellent library.
 It was sold on 29 October 2009 at Sotheby's, New Bond Street.
 Rosebery unveiled the statue of Robert Burns in Dumfries on 6 April 1882.
+At the unveiling of the statue of Oliver Cromwell in Westminster on 31 October 1899, Rosebery made a speech on Cromwell: he was later revealed as the anonymous donor who paid for the statue.